 05 of 15

 Lunada Bay is a world-class rocky reef surf spot most suitable for advanced riders.
-It is located on the western end of Palos Verdes.
+The horseshoe-shaped bay is found on the western end of Palos Verdes Estates.

 06 of 15